-This topic contains 12 replies, has 2 voices, and was last updated by Peter 3 months, 2 weeks ago.
+- This topic has 12 replies, 2 voices, and was last updated 1 year, 3 months ago by Peter.

 Hi Claire, I really really empathise with what you’re going through because I felt exactly the same way.
 I couldn’t understand why people felt it was acceptable to make these noises and why it seemed like everyone else was sleepwalking through life not noticing.
 I’ve had misophonia for over 25 years and a bit of me still thinks that every time I hear a trigger, I can’t help it.

 The key realisation for me was when it clicked in my head that this thing we have really isn’t anything to do with other people or their behaviour.
 When our parents, friends or colleagues eat and go about their day making noises that drive us crazy they’re acting totally normally.
 99% of the people are fine with the noises, it’s just us being super hypersensitive because we have this sensory disorder.